 If you’re not interested in driving all around Europe, and I can’t blame you, then trains are a great option.
 The rail system in Europe is fantastic.
 Especially if you’re coming from the USA, you’ll be blown away at how great it is.
 You can book tickets and passes here for great deals.

 1. Basel, Switzerland

-Often overlooked for towns such as Lucerne and Zermatt, Basel is the hidden gem of Switzerland that I almost hesitate to tell people about!
-Nestled on the borders of Switzerland, Germany and France, it’s a perfect destination for exploring all three countries.
-The Christmas market in Basel has a very local feel to it since the city doesn’t receive too many tourists making it one of the best Christmas markets in Europe.
+Often overlooked for towns such as Lucerne and Zermatt, Basel is, in my opinion, the hidden gem of Switzerland that I almost hesitate to tell people about!
+Nestled on the tri-country border of Switzerland, Germany, and France, it’s a perfect destination for exploring all three countries.
+The Christmas market in Basel has a very local feel to it since the city doesn’t receive too many tourists, making it one of the best Christmas markets in Europe.
 Be sure to stop by Laderach for the most amazing chocolates you’ve ever had!

 2. Budapest, Hungary

 Budapest, Hungary takes the prize for having the markets with the most handmade goods and lowest prices.
 At Vorosmarty Square Christmas Market, all items are required to be handmade.
 You can find wooden toys, steaming chimney cakes, beeswax candles, handcrafted pottery and more all at reasonable, wallet-friendly prices.